NATASJA DE WET

 It can safely be said that all good contemporary art refers in some way to 'the human condition'.
 While Natasja de Wet does not set out deliberately to make profound statements about any specific aspect of this topic, the perceptive viewer should quickly realise that all her works, in some way, reflect the 'angst' connected with being human.

-Also in keeping with contemporary trends, she does not allow herself to become trapped in a single medium or discipline but moves freely between oil painting, mixed-media drawing, three-dimensional assemblage and installation.
+Also in keeping with contemporary trends, she does not allow herself to become trapped in a single medium or discipline, but moves freely between painting, mixed-media drawing, three-dimensional assemblage and installation.

-Her best-known works are her oil paintings, in which she applies paint in thick, rich brushstrokes; often on acrylic sheets.
-These are known for the informal portraiture in which images and faces emerge from a seemingly chaotic darkness.
-Her use of traditional chiaroscuro is enhanced by the layering of several sheets of acrylic through which visual information is concealed and revealed.
+Her best-known works are her oil paintings, in which she applies paint in thick, rich brushstrokes, often on acrylic sheets.
+These [may be seen as] informal portraiture in which images and faces emerge from a seemingly chaotic darkness.
+Her use of traditional chiaroscuro is enhanced by the layering of several sheets of acrylic, through which visual information is concealed and revealed.
 All these artistic devices serve to enhance the energy, pathos and vulnerability of the human faces.

 All De Wet's work could be seen as portraiture of some kind.
-Just as a superior portrait painter gives the viewer an almost voyeuristic insight into the nature of a person, so Natasja de Wet instinctively strives to reveal something of the inner character or soft underbelly of humankind.
+Just as a superior portrait painter gives the viewer an almost voyeuristic insight into the nature of a person, so De Wet instinctively strives to reveal something of the inner character or soft underbelly of humankind.